Ineltek-IT/Electronica2022Demo-esp-holtek/README.md

 # Demo Espressif/Holtek Electronica 2022
-This repo containes the files used for the Electronica 2022 trade fair demo.
+This repo contains the code and the design files used for the Electronica 2022 trade fair demo.
-The demo is based on an Esp-box which mounts an ESP32-S3-WROOM SoC.
+The demo is based on an [ESP-Box](https://github.com/espressif/esp-box) which an evk around an [ESP32-S3-WROOM](https://www.espressif.com/sites/default/files/documentation/esp32-s3-wroom-1_wroom-1u_datasheet_en.pdf) module.
 The ESP-Box back connector is used to link the three pins as showed in the table below.

 |ESP-BOX | BM32S2031 | Description|
 |---|---|---|